Badminton player in action

 Badminton: The National Religion

-Legacy of Legends
+A Legacy of Legends

-Paltry Costs
+Tiny Costs

 • Improves reflexes and coordination

-• Playable in all weather (indoors)
+• Playable in any weather (indoors)

 • Ideal for professional networking